Joseph Wright of Derby: Memorials

 Wright's birthplace at 28 Irongate, Derby, is commemorated with a representation of an armillary sphere on the pavement nearby.

 Joseph Wright was buried in the grounds of St Alkmund's Church, Derby.
 The church was demolished in 1968 to make way for a major new section of the inner ring road cutting through the town centre, and its site now lies beneath the road.
 Wright's remains were removed to Nottingham Road Cemetery.
 In 1997, his tombstone was placed at the side of Derby Cathedral, and in 2002, it was brought inside and wall-mounted in a prominent place near the well-visited memorial to Bess of Hardwick.

-Wright's name also has been given to the sixth-form centre situated on Cathedral Row, Derby (not far from Iron Gate).
+Wright's name has been given to the sixth-form centre situated on Cathedral Row, Derby (not far from Iron Gate).
 The Joseph Wright Centre was opened in 2005 as the new flagship site for Derby College.
 The building is named after the eighteenth-century painter because his "artwork captured the many scientific and technological advances of the Industrial Revolution."

 In early 2013 Derby City Council and Derby Civic Society announced they would erect a blue plaque on his home at 27 Queen Street in Derby.